Samyak2/slab-rc/README.md

-# Slab
+# rc-slab

-Pre-allocated storage for a uniform data type.
+Pre-allocated storage for a uniform data type, with in-built reference counting.

+This is a fork of [slab](https://github.com/tokio-rs/slab) but with a reference counted key built-in to each entry.
+Originally made for [spressolisp](https://github.com/psiayn/spressolisp).

 [![Crates.io][crates-badge]][crates-url]
 [![Build Status][ci-badge]][ci-url]